Focusing on the Overlooked

 And that’s exactly why Hannah Sarfraz does.

-The Seattle-based artist, 27, creates hyper-realistic drawings of everyday objects that often go overlooked.
+The Seattle-based artist, 27, creates hyper-realistic colored pencil drawings of everyday objects that often go overlooked.

 “You can't only work with the expected subjects like flower vases because it's been done so many times by much better artists,” she said.
 “I like working with one super-imposed object so that you become amazed by the size and detail involved- whether you're looking at a pineapple or a board game piece.”